Competitive Landscape

 MIKO's model is fundamentally different in structure:

 Every $MIKO transaction generates a 6% transfer tax.
-The majority of that tax flows into the reward pool.
-The reward pool purchases the AI-selected token.
-The purchased tokens are distributed pro-rata to eligible holders.
+The majority of that tax flows into the acquisition treasury.
+The treasury acquires the AI-selected asset on-chain.
+The acquired asset is allocated pro-rata to eligible holders.
 There is no platform intermediary, no staking requirement, no governance vote needed.
-Hold the token, receive the reward.
+Hold the token, receive your weekly allocation.

 MIKO vs. Autonomous Trading Agents